-During the years ended April 30, 2022 and 2021, we incurred general and administrative stock compensation expense of \$4.0 million and \$2.3 million, respectively, related to stock option grants to executives, employees and consultants as well as shares issued for services to Spartan Capital Securities, LLC ("Spartan Capital").
+During the years ended April 30, 2023 and 2022, we incurred general and administrative stock compensation expense of \$3.6 million and \$4.0 million, respectively, related to stock option grants to executives, employees and consultants.
 All option grants are granted at the per share fair value on the grant date.
 Vesting of options differs based on the terms of each option.
 We valued the options at their date of grant utilizing the Black Scholes option pricing model.
 We valued the shares issued for services at their intrinsic value on the date of issuance.
-Stock-based compensation is a non-cash expense because we settle these obligations by issuing shares of our common stock from authorized shares instead of settling such obligations with cash payments.
+Stock compensation is a non-cash expense because we settle these obligations by issuing shares of our common stock from authorized shares instead of settling such obligations with cash payments.

-Salaries and Benefits
+Salary and Benefits

-The second largest component of general and administrative expenses is salaries and benefits expense.
-During the years ended April 30, 2022 and 2021, we incurred \$873,000 and \$452,000, respectively, in employee-related expenses.
-As of April 30, 2022, we had four full-time and four part-time employees.
+The second largest component of general and administrative expenses is salary and benefits expense.
+During the years ended April 30, 2023 and 2022, we incurred \$1.0 million and \$873,000, respectively, in employee-related expenses.
+As of April 30, 2023, we had four full-time and three part-time employees.